himorin/editor-collab/gamepad-input-explainer.md

 #### Trackpads
 Trackpads always report values in a range such that `x` is between `xAxis.leftValue` and `xAxis.rightValue` and such that `y` is between `yAxis.downValue` and `yAxis.upValue`.
 There is no guarantee that `xAxis.leftValue` is less than `xAxis.rightValue`, but the values will not be equal.
 There is no guarantee that `yAxis.downValue` is less than `yAxis.upValue`, but the values will not be equal.
 The `dpad` is not required to exist, nor is the `supportsTouch` property required to be true for its buttons.
 However, if this is the case, the `touched` attribute of the `leftButton`, `rightButton`, `upButton`, `downButton`, and `centerButton` will be `true` if a press at the current `x` and `y` position would cause the button to be pressed.

-> **Open Issue** Are the edge buttons actually separate buttons in the buttons array?

 The following are the default properties:
 ```json